-There being no objection, the House concurred in the Senate amendment to SUBSTITUTE HOUSE BILL NO.

-1353 and advanced the bill as amended by the Senate to final passage.
+There being no objection, the House concurred in the Senate amendment to SUBSTITUTE HOUSE BILL NO. 1353 and advanced the bill as amended by the Senate to final passage.

-Representatives Dent and Chapman spoke in favor of the passage of the bill, as amended by the Senate.
+Representatives Dent and Chapman spoke in favor of the passage of the bill.